OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 ##### Zygote

 The process called `Zygote` starts up during the [Android initialization process](https://github.com/dogriffiths/HeadFirstAndroid/wiki/How-Android-Apps-are-Built-and-Run "How Android Apps are run").
 Zygote is a system service used to launch apps.
 It opens up a socket in /dev/socket/zygote and listens on it for requests to start new applications.
 Zygote process is a "base" process that contains all the core libraries that are needed by any app.
-When Zygote receives a request over its listening socket, it forks a new process which then loads and executes the the app-specific code.
+When Zygote receives a request over its listening socket, it forks a new process which then loads and executes the app-specific code.

 #### The App Sandbox